 This transaction will not have an adverse effect on the public interest or on the ability of the utility to provide safe and reliable service to customers at reasonable rates.

 Property Location

-The property subject to this LCCP consists of 463 acres in Shasta County north of the Pit 1 Forebay.
+The Property subject to this LCCP consists of 435 acres in Shasta County, west of the town of Fall River Mills and north of the Pit River and State Highway 299.

 Economic Uses and Agreements